thousandeyes/appd-integration-reference/custom-monitor/readme.md

 TE_TESTS='["mytest1", "mytest2"]'
 ```

 When passing as an environment variable to `docker-compose`, you must omit the outer ' ' (due to yaml parsing).
-This can feel odd as it's not valid bash. :unamused:
+This can feel odd as it's not valid bash.

 ```bash
 TE_TESTS=["mytest1", "mytest2"]